-The United States Military, in conjunction with the Guidance Department, usually administers the ASVAB during the fall to juniors.
+The United States Military, in conjunction with the Guidance Department, usually administers the ASVAB during the fall.
 It usually takes three hours.
 About a month later, a two-hour assembly is held to help students interpret their individual score results.

 Further information may be found at www.asvabprogram.com.